hoangduytran/blender-manual/manual/animation/constraints/transform/limit_distance.rst

 Distance
    This number field sets the limit distance, i.e. the radius of the constraining sphere.

-   Reset Distance ``X``
+   :bl-icon:`x` (Reset Distance)
-      When clicked, this small button will reset the *Distance* value, so that it corresponds to the actual distance between the owner and its target (i.e. the distance before this constraint is applied).
+      Resets the *Distance* value,so that it corresponds to the actual distance between the owner and its target (i.e. the distance before this constraint is applied).

 Clamp Region
    The *Limit Mode* select menu allows you to choose how to use the sphere